asimwe1/rust_chatapp/site/guide/responses.md

 }
 ```

-The [`Template`] API
-documentation contains more information about templates, while the [Handlebars
+The [`Template`] API documentation contains more information about templates,
+including how to customize a template engine to add custom helpers and filters.
-Templates example on
+The [Handlebars Templates example on
 GitHub](https://github.com/SergioBenitez/Rocket/tree/v0.4.0-dev/examples/handlebars_templates)
 is a fully composed application that makes use of Handlebars templates.

 [`Template`]: https://api.rocket.rs/rocket_contrib/struct.Template.html
+[configurable]: /guide/configuration/#extras